cybersader/grad-school-projects/Honey Accounts in Windows AD/Complementary Research/Misc Papers.md

 # UEBA
 - ["My Privacy for their Security": Employees' Privacy Perspectives and Expectations when using Enterprise Security Software | USENIX](https://www.usenix.org/conference/usenixsecurity23/presentation/stegman)
-	- The user and entity behavioural analytics (UEBA) may reveal the origins of data breaches in addition to reporting illegal or malicious actions undertaken by employees
+	- The user and entity behavioural analytics (UEBA) may reveal the origins of data breaches in addition to reporting illegal or malicious actions undertaken by employees.
+However, it has a dilemma just like with entity resolution
 - [[2111.11475] Threat Modeling and Security Analysis of Containers: A Survey](https://arxiv.org/abs/2111.11475)
 	- By exploiting vulnerability V1 listed in section 3.2, the attacker can gain access to a developer’s credential in the GitHub repo at DS-1 and to embed malware into the code.
 Some techniques to "steal" credentials are through spearphishing email, password-spraying, brute force, scraping published credentials in repositories
 - [Locking the door: tackling credential abuse - ScienceDirect](https://www.sciencedirect.com/science/article/abs/pii/S1353485821000301)